-Preamble – The reason I have included this article prepared by Macquarie Bank is that in recent months where Owners Corporation Management Agreements have been in dispute, namely – a management agreement has been terminated early by an Owners Corporation, there has been some discussion and reliance on benchmarking figures relating to profit margins to assist in resolving any payment to the outgoing manager.
+Preamble – The reason we have included a benchmarking page is that, where Owners Corporation Management Agreements have been in dispute, namely – a management agreement has been terminated early by an Owners Corporation, there has been some discussion and reliance on benchmarking figures relating to profit margins to assist in resolving any payment to the outgoing manager.
 The argument is, that if there is say a year to run on an agreement, the manager is only entitled to what the profit would have been on the balance of the agreement.
 At last check this was between 23% to 32% (with qualification) via a Macquarie Bank 2023 Benchmarking report prepared for the Strata Industry in Australia (Owners Corporation in Victoria) as a guide with reference to the State of Victoria.
 In other words if the manager is not providing the services he can not charge for that portion of the contract, except for what would have been the profit.
 Please be advised that this is not legal advice, but I believe it assists Owners Corporations and Managers in assisting contractual disputes.

 Looking beyond your financial report card

 How is your business really performing?
 You probably keep a close eye on key financial metrics such as profit, revenue and margin.
 But what if that financial performance is being driven by general market conditions rather than your own capabilities or skilled management?

 That’s why benchmarking is so important.
 It allows you to compare your business to similar firms in the same sector – and it is one of the most effective things you can do to improve operations, productivity and profits.

 “Benchmarking is a practical reality check for business owners or managers,” explains Dan Evans, Head of Real Estate for Macquarie Business Banking.
 “Sometimes you may think you’re doing really well but it’s simply because the market is booming – especially in real estate as firms tend to move up and down in line with the wider property market.”